diospiroverde/WazzApp/README.md

 0.1.4 Clear session cache

+0.1.4 Toggle Menu Bar directly from system tray

 0.1.2 Expand contents to entire window size

 0.1.1 Sticky Notifications on supported systems

 0.1.1 Toggle window flashing on new messages (useful to avoid double notifications in gnome)

-0.1.1 Hide the the Menu Bar on start
+0.1.1 Hide the Menu Bar on start

 0.1.1 Start the appication minimized (useful for autostart)